CubeEngine/Pericopist/core/doc/usage.md

 ## Manual Usage

-The class ```org.cubeengine.pericopist.MessageCatalog``` is the main part of the library.
+The class ```org.cubeengine.pericopist.Pericopist``` is the main part of the library.
 This class has methods to generate a completely new message catalog or update the existing one.
 Also the updating process will generate a completely new message catalog if currently no catalog exists.
 To generate a new catalog use the ```generateCatalog()``` method and for updating the existing catalog the ```updateCatalog()``` method.

-To create a new ```org.cubeengine.pericopist.MessageCatalog``` class, the constructor needs a ```org.cubeengine.pericopist.extractor.ExtractorConfiguration``` and a ```org.cubeengine.pericopist.format.CatalogConfiguration```instance.
+To create a new ```org.cubeengine.pericopist.Pericopist``` class, the constructor needs a ```org.cubeengine.pericopist.extractor.ExtractorConfiguration``` and a ```org.cubeengine.pericopist.format.CatalogConfiguration```instance.
 Optionally a ```java.util.logging.Logger``` can be specified.
-Furthermore configurations have to be set up correctly, elsewise the validation of the configuration will fail, throwing an exception in ```org.cubeengine.pericopist.MessageCatalog```.
+Furthermore configurations have to be set up correctly, elsewise the validation of the configuration will fail, throwing an exception in ```org.cubeengine.pericopist.Pericopist```.

 The ```org.cubeengine.pericopist.extractor.ExtractorConfiguration``` needs to be configured accordingly to the projects programming language from which the translatable messages have to be extracted.
 Have a look at the [extractor directoy](extractor) of the documentation to see a list of all supported languages and to get a more detailed description.